HAVE A QUESTION?

 How do I make a withdrawal from my NextGen 529 account?

 There are a number of ways to make a withdrawal–you can request a check, transfer funds to your bank account, or even send funds directly to a school.
-Learn more about making withdrawals.
+Your financial advisor can help you with a withdrawal from your Select Account.

 How do assets in a 529 account impact financial aid for college?